 All workhouse inmates were required to wear a workhouse uniform, which for able-bodied women consisted of a blue and white striped dress, apron, shawl, and bonnet or cap which at Glossop had a distinctive pointed shape.
 At some workhouses inmates made their own clothing which provided useful work and also saved the union money.

 The workhouse later became known as Glossop Public Assistance Institution and then under the National Health Service as Shire Hill Hospital.
+The hospital closed in 2018 when its services were transferred to Tameside General.
+In 2023, plans were revealed for redevlopment of the site, including restoration the former workhouse building and its conversion into ten new terraced homes

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.